wbudic/LifeLog/Current Development Check List.md

 * Plugin subpages.
   * Configured in main.cnf
   * Appear on menu or as dropdouwn in the header.
-  * Downloaded/Configurated from the configuration page.
+  * Downloaded/Configured from the configuration page.
 * View save feature.
 Where you name and save to config or session a dropdown of views.
 * Fit to page log.
 Making log subpage scrollable rather than whole page to see the bottom.
-* Make session timeot sub pages aware via JSON.
+* Make session timeout sub pages aware via JSON.
 * Multiple category assignment table (set via hashtags and end of a post).
 * Log cards Export/Import.
 Send log entries via email or USB, why not?
 * Provide sub alias login that sets data visible to only a set of categories.